mahalaxmimp93/SSLMonitoringtask/README.md

         ↓
 Alert Sent if Expiring

 4. Technology Used:
-Tool	                  Why Needed
-Linux	               Run automation
-Python	          Write monitoring script
-OpenSSL	           Read certificate
-Cron	             Schedule automation
-Git	                Store project
-AWS EC2	            Host project

-5. Steps involved in automation
+Linux for Run automation, Python for Write monitoring script, OpenSSL to Read certificate,Cron to Schedule automation, Git to Store project and AWS EC2 for Host project

+5. Project implementation

 STEP 1 — Create Linux Server
 Create Ubuntu server in Amazon Web Services.
 Recommended: